 One of our goals is to create a multidisciplinary program of education and research in space-related science, technology and policy at Rice.
 This will be done in partnership and collaboration with local institutions and businesses, with an emphasis on providing an enhanced educational experience for our students that will propel them to the forefront of their respective fields.

-We are starting this program with a public lecture series, The Space Frontiers Lectures, designed to introduce our students and the general public to the wide array of issues involved in the pursuit of an advanced presence in space: international policy, technology innovation, commercialization, biological impacts, space science, etc.
+We are starting this program with a public lecture series, The Houston Spaceport Frontier Lectures, designed to introduce our students and the general public to the wide array of issues involved in the pursuit of an advanced presence in space: international policy, technology innovation, commercialization, biological impacts, space science, etc.

 This website provides the direct point of contact for information regarding this lecture series.
-We welcome your participation in the Space Frontier Lecture Series and will happily entertain suggestions on topics for future lectures.
+We welcome your participation in the Houston Spaceport Frontier Lecture Series and will happily entertain suggestions on topics for future lectures.

-Subscribe to the Space Frontiers Mailing List to receive email reminders for upcoming lectures.
+Subscribe to the Mailing List to receive email reminders for upcoming lectures.